What Brands Can Learn From America's Most Famous Declaration

 - Where another option might make more sense

-If you do not define your comparison set, competitors and third-party sources may define it for you.
+Good comparison content is not negative, it is useful.
+If you do not define your comparison set, competitors and third-party sources will define it for you.

 7. Declare the next action